Frequently Asked Questions

 What is a rare cancer?

 People often talk about cancer as if it is a single disease but in fact there are many types.
 It can occur at any age, even before birth, and affect just about any part of the body.
 Looking under the microscope doctors can distinguish more that 200 different forms of cancer but some of these are much more common than others.
-“Common” and “rare” are obviously relative terms but most specialists define a rare cancer as one which occurs in less than 60 people per 100,000 each year ie about 4,000 people each year in the UK alone.
+‘Common’ and ‘rare’ are obviously relative terms but most specialists define a rare cancer as one which occurs in less than 6 people per 100,000 each year (or 60 per million each year).
+This is about 4,000 people each year in the UK alone.